My fondest memories as a child are of family Christmas traditions, especially our kids advent calendar!

 Some of our favorite kids advent calendar bag items are:

-- Money in various amounts like $1, $5, or even $10
+- Money in various amounts like $1, $5, or even $10 (gold dollar coins are fun, too!)

-- Hot chocolate packs
+- Mug with hot chocolate packs

 - Small iTunes gift cards